Aussiemon/Vermintide-JHF-Mods/mods/Vermintide JHF Mods - Readme.txt

 **Remind** command (save reminders to be repeated back to you at the scoreboard screen) has been included in QoL pack.

 **Lorebook** command (reports unlock stats of lorebook pages) has been included in QoL pack.

+**Size Tweaks** mod (control sizes of creatures and players)  is at least temporarily retired for lack of immediate interest

 ----------------------------------------------------------------